natty-light/crawlfs/src/readme.md

-Example filesystem crawler as PoC for simple data sync project
+Example filesystem crawler as PoC for simple data sync project, also first serious project in rust teehee